 By now you may have read about the devastation being caused by this seemingly unquenchable demand for palm oil.
 The World Wildlife Fund writes "The (palm oil) industry is linked to major issues such as deforestation, habitat degradation, climate change, animal cruelty, and indigenous rights abuses in the countries where it is produced….300 football fields of rainforest is cleared each hour to make way for palm oil plantations.”

 This deforestation and loss of habitat is pushing many native species to extinction.
-Orangutans, who live only in the rainforests of Borneo and Sumatra, may be extinct in a decade, along with Asian tigers and Asian rhinos.
-The palm oil mania is causing massive deforestation, and what was mostly limited to Indonesia and Malaysia, this is now spreading to South America and Africa.
+Orangutans, who live only in the rainforests of Borneo and Sumatra (Indonesia), may be extinct in a decade, along with Asian tigers and Asian rhinos.
+The palm oil mania is causing massive deforestation, and what was mostly limited to Indonesia and Malaysia, this is now spreading to Central/South America and Africa.

-Our Planet Soap knows that great soap can be produced without palm oil, even if we do pay 2-3 times more for good olive oil and nut butters like shea and cocoa butter, than we would for palm oil.
-Olive oil-based soaps have been made for thousands of years!
-Given that there is such worldwide demand, we feel that the palm oil industry can survive without this soap maker!
+So the way soap companies are promoting "sustainable palm oil" as an ingredient, one would conclude that it is impossible to make soap without palm oil, right?
+But in fact, Our Planet Soap knows that great soap can be produced without palm oil, and has been done for a few thousand years!
+So we didn't have to reinvent the wheel in order to not participate in unsustainable manufacturing.
+Yes, we do pay considerably more for good olive oil and nut butters like shea and cocoa butter, than we would for palm oil.
+But given that there is such worldwide demand, we feel that the palm oil industry can survive without this soap maker!

 Be an informed consumer.
-You have to read labels, but because palm oil products have hundreds of different names, such as sodium palmate, palmitic acid, palm kernelate, etc. There are plenty of resources and printable lists online, such as:
+You have to read labels, but because palm oil products have hundreds of different names, such as sodium palmate, palmitic acid, palm kernelate, PKO, elaeis guineensis, sodium lauryl sulfoacetate, etc. Many times, it's just called vegetable oil.
+It can be tricky!
+If you want to be your own detective, there are plenty of resources and printable lists online, such as: